AlmogBaku/Anova4All/README.md

 1. navigate to the `frontend` directory
 2. install the dependencies using `yarn install`
 3. build the UI using `yarn build --outDir ../dist`
-4. To serve the UI using the FastAPI server, configure the environment variable `FRONTEND_DIST_DIR` to `dist/` and run the server.
+4. To serve the UI using the server, configure the environment variable `FRONTEND_DIST_DIR` to `./dist/` and run the server or use the `--frontend-dist-dir` flag (this is the default value).

 ## Configuration